 The breast screening programme invites around 14000 women each year for a mammogram across Great Yarmouth and Waveney.
 Breast screening is either on our mobile unit situated at various locations within the community or at the James Paget; details of the location of your screening will be on your appointment letter.

-Women will first be invited for screening within the three years after their 50th birthday, although in some areas they will be invited from the age of 47 as part of the age extension trial.
+Women will first be invited for screening within the three years after their 50th birthday.
 All women over 50 are entitled to Breast Screening every 3 years.

-Women who have mobility or learning difficulties may not find that the screening mobile is the most appropriate site for their mammogram.
+Women who have mobility or learning difficulties may find that the mobile screening unit is not the most appropriate site for their mammogram.
 Please phone the department for advice as we may be able to provide a more tailor-made service at the James Paget.

 Women who have implants need to phone the department to arrange for a longer appointment.